 Commissioned by the NYC Department of Education, NYC School Construction Authority Public Art for Public Schools program, in collaboration with NYC Department of Cultural Affairs Percent for Art program

-"The Botanists's Mural" completed at Vassar College
+"The Botanist's Mural" completed at Vassar College

 “The Botanist’s Mural”